MBieleke/maikbieleke-com/content/authors/admin/_index.md

 # {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/# demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
 ---

 I'm a senior researcher at the University of Konstanz [Sport Psychology Lab](https://www.sportwissenschaft.uni-konstanz.de/schueler/).
-My research interests include mental and physical effort, self-control and behavior change, and emotions in achievement settings.

-Currently, I focus on the psychological and physiological processes associated with physical activity and sports behavior.
+In my research, I focus on how people (fail to) attain their goals, and the various physiological and psychological processes that accompany goal-directed behavior.
+The main emphasis currenmtly is on physical activity and sports behavior in lab and life settings.